 With Microsoft having last night announced that the Square Enix game would be exclusively available on Xbox at launch, the console maker has now dropped hints that this deal might not be a black and white as we were led to believe.

 “I have Tomb Raider shipping next holiday exclusively on Xbox,” Phil Spencer, head of Xbox said speaking with Eurogamer.
-Although not detailing the exact timeframes, he added that “the deal has a duration.”
+Although not detailing the exact timeframes, he added that

 Although the exact ins and outs of this exclusivity deal are unclear, it would appear far more likely that Rise of the Tomb Raider would pop up on PC following a spell of Xbox exclusivity rather than Sony’s PS4.